earlyann/Google_jobs_analysis/README.md

 * etc.

 ### Technologies
-* R
+* Google jobs API
 * Python
-* D3
-* PostGres, MySql
-* Pandas, jupyter
-* HTML
+* Pandas
-* JavaScript
+* MatPlotLib
-* etc.
+* NLTK

 ## Project Description
-(Provide more detailed overview of the project.
+My goal with the project is develop a repeatable and easily modifiable script to pull current job listings (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and     hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to       solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things    here)

 ## Needs of this project